sonic-net/SONiC/doc/bulk-requests/buffer_qos_bulk.md

 * SAI Call Analysis:
     * Determine if a SAI call is required.
 If yes, save the index of the APPL DB request in the m_toSync queue and push it to the sai_attrs list during preparation.
     * For DEL requests on the BUFFER_QUEUE table, set the `SAI_QUEUE_ATTR_BUFFER_PROFILE_ID` attribute to NULL oid.
-    * Since the order of requests for the same table key is guaranteed in m_toSync, all buffer queue requests can be saved to a single SAI attribute list for the set_queue_attributes SAI call.
+    * Since the order of requests for the same table key is guaranteed in m_toSync, all buffer queue requests can be saved to a single SAI attribute list for the set_queues_attribute SAI call.
 * SAI Call Invocation:
     * Trigger the `sai_queue_api->set_queues_attribute()` call in `SAI_BULK_OP_ERROR_MODE_IGNORE_ERROR` mode.
     * Add SAI statuses back to the task statuses list by APPL DB request indexes.